splicemachine/splice-community-sample-code/tutorial-tensorflow/README.md

 In Splice Machine we created several tables to store the model and feature definitions.
 This section describes the purpose of each table.

 ## Table: MODEL
-The model table is contains the high level definition of a model and is used in other tables to define
+The model table contains the high level definition of a model and is used in other tables to define.
+The intent is that overtime you may have multiple models.

 * **MODEL_ID**: A unique identifier for the model
 * **NAME**: The name of the model.
 This is used when calling the stored procedure to generate the model